LouisYLWang/Sync-Sofa/readme.md

 Before setting, check server status here: [https://sync-status.onns.xyz/](https://sync-status.onns.xyz/).

-We will be grateful for supporting us to build more server, if it is convenient (Cause this project is unprofitable).
+We will be grateful for supporting us to build more server if it is convenient (Cause this project is unprofitable).

 **Alipay, Wechat pay, Paypal**